lukebrowning/tools/trove/README.rst

    If the trove-localrc.patch does not apply properly, then you should re-clone trove, apply your patch, and then manually make the code change associated with the broken patch.
-It is a very small code change.
+It is a very small code change (1 line).
 Don't forget to save the patch to patches/master/trove.patch!

 3) run trovestack-run-gate-tests.sh or trovestack-run-int-tests.sh